Osceola County School for the Arts: Curriculum

 The Advanced Placement (AP) participation rate of juniors and seniors is 81 percent.
 The graduation rate as of the 2012–2013 school year is 100 percent.
 Post-high school plans for students are represented in the following chart:

 Extracurricular activities

 The Osceola County School for the Arts offers various clubs, organizations and sports.
-Clubs includeNational Honor Society, Student Government Association, and Technology Student Association, some other notable clubs are Mu Alpha Theta (Math Club), Environmental Club, Fashion Club, Interact, Keyettes, Anime and Cosplay Club, Positiviti, Tri-M Music Honor Society and National Art Honor Society.
+Clubs include National Honor Society, Student Government Association, and Technology Student Association, some other notable clubs are Mu Alpha Theta (Math Club), Environmental Club, Fashion Club, Interact, Keyettes, Anime and Cosplay Club, Tri-M Music Honor Society and National Art Honor Society.